Boston College Anesthesia Program

 * This includes the estimated cost of books, application fee, SEE, id card, clinical lab fee, student activity fees, and other miscellaneous school expenses.

 The Boston College nursing anesthesia program is a front-loaded curriculum.
-Students begin the program in January of each year and the Spring and Summer semesters consist of 15 credits of didactic coursework.
-Each semester there is a blend of core courses required for all Master of Science nursing students and specialty courses related to nurse anesthesia practice.
+Students begin the DNP program in May of each year and Summer and Fall semesters of the first academic year consists of 15 credits of didactic coursework.
+Each semester, there is a blend of core courses required for all DNP students and specialty courses related to nurse anesthesia practice, following the standards of COA.

-The fall semester begins the clinical practicum for the program and from this point on students are in the operating room 4 days per week and at the college 1 day per week.
+The third semester begins the clinical practicum for the program and from this point on students are in the operating room 4 days per week and at the college 1 day per week.
 The clinical practicum incorporates experience in many different types of anesthesia, including regional.

 CRNA Program Requirements